 Fish traps are occurring in Plymouth Sound SAC.
-An emergent pot fishery for wild wrasse has developed in the Plymouth Sound, the wrasse being trapped for use as cleaner fish in salmon aquaculture in Scotland.
+An emergent fishery for wild wrasse is developing in Plymouth for use as cleaner fish in salmon aquaculture in Scotland.
 The species targeted are four out of the five that are common in the south west: Ballan (Labrus bergylta), Goldsinny (Ctenolabrus rupestris), Corkwing (Symphodus melops) and Rock Cook (Centrolabrus exoletus).
 The fishery is thought to have begun in Plymouth around March 2015 and Devon and Severn IFCA were informed of the fishery by Cornwall IFCA in September 2016.
-There are four known vessels which currently fish for wrasse in D&S IFCA's District.
+There are four known vessels which currently fish for wrasse in D&S IFCAs District.
 The fishery operates between March and November.
-The parlour pots used are specifically designed to catch wrasse (Figure 1).
-They are lightweight (3.7kg) and fitted with wrasse escape gaps.
+The parlour pots used are specifically deigned to catch wrasse (Figure 1), which are lightweight (3.7kg) and fitted with wrasse escape gaps.
 They measure 72Lx40Wx28H.

-Figure 1 - Wrasse pot used by fisherman @D.Cresswell
+Figure 1 - Wrasse pot used by fisherman ©D.Cresswell

 In 2016 and the beginning of 2017 the four vessels had 120-200 pots each.
 The vessels' sizes range from 5m to up to 8m and work to depths of 12m maximum.
-They mostly work within Plymouth Sound, south of the breakwater and along the shore from Mount Batten Breakwater down to the Mew Stone (see Figure 6 to Figure 9 for areas fished per vessel).
+They mostly work within Plymouth Sound, south of the breakwater and along the shore from Mount Batten Breakwater down to the Mew Stone (see Figure 8 to Figure 11 for areas fished per vessel).
 Three of these vessels also fish within Cornwall IFCA District from Fort Picklecombe to Rame Head.
-A fifth vessel began fishing this summer (2017) but it is only working on the Cornish side.
+There is a fifth vessel which began fishing this summer (2017) but it is only working on the Cornish side.
 Detailed information on the wrasse fishery can be seen in the PDF attached at the end of Section 4 (Page 9).

-Devon & Severn IFCA undertook a survey within the SAC in May 2016 (prior to the wrasse fishery becoming known to the Authority) to determine the level of potting activity occurring (Annex 4,
+Devon & Severn IFCA undertook a survey within the SAC in May 2016 (prior to the wrasse fishery becoming known to the Authority) to determine the level of activity occurring (Annex 4, Figure 6).

-Figure 4).
 A total of 24 buoys/bottles were unmarked and of this, seven located near Batten Bay were thought to be no longer active as were covered with seaweed and five were located outside the SAC.
 Commercial vessel three (Annex 4, Figure 6) was seen potting within the SAC using similar unmarked bottles to those found in the area.
 However, the vessels fishing for wrasse did not have potting permits at the time and therefore the unmarked buoys may have belonged to them.